PRINCEKK122/elearning-landing-page/README.md

 </picture>
 ```

-2. At times, hanging footers can be a little bit pain, I followed Kevin Powell and this was the code I used to solve the issue.
+2. At times, hanging footers can be a little bit pain, I followed Kevin Powell and this was the code I wrote to solve the issue.
 ```
 body {
     display: flex;